expressjs/expressjs.com/astro/src/content/api-reference/en/4x/res-json.md

+---
+title: res.json
+description: Sends a JSON response.
+This method sends a response (with the correct content-type) that is the parameter converted to a
+menuTitle: res.json
+---

 <h3 id='res.json'>res.json([body])</h3>

 Sends a JSON response.
 This method sends a response (with the correct content-type) that is the parameter converted to a